 Al Jolson, a famous entertainer, is said to have visited Walla Walla and called it "the town so nice they named it twice."

 The Walla Walla Valley is a place where scenic beauty, incredible wineries, enticing restaurants, cultural inspiration, outdoor adventures, and small town friendliness come together.

-A vibrant reflection of the past and the present, downtown Walla Walla is the place where you begin to discover what makes Walla Walla so special.
+A vibrant reflection of the past and the present, downtown Walla Walla is the place where you begin to discover what makes the city so special.
 A walk down tree-lined streets reveals an eclectic mix of vintage shops, boutiques, cafes, bookstores, tasting rooms, and restaurants.
 Our downtown has been recognized time and again as one of the best small-town Main Streets in the country.

 Walla Walla has long been known as one of the most fertile agricultural areas in the nation, producing many crops, including the famous Walla Walla Sweet Onions.
 The town has become world renowned for its wine, and there are more than 100 wineries in the area.

-If you are interested in viewing vintage images of Walla Walla, please visit BYGONE WALLA WALLA, a collection of local images collected by Joe Drazan.
+If you are interested in viewing vintage images of Walla Walla, please visit Bygone Walla Walla, a large collection of local images collected by Joe Drazan.